Media Frequently Asked Questions

 Where can I find statistics about older people?

 Although the NIA does not compile statistical information, the following federal resources might be helpful:

 - The Federal Interagency Forum on Aging-Related Statistics

 - National Center for Health Statistics

 Can the NIA arrange for me to interview someone participating in an NIA-funded study?

-Although the NIA cannot directly arrange such interviews, we can often refer you to grantees or organizations who work directly with older people in communities.
+Although the NIA cannot directly arrange such interviews, we can often refer you to grant recipients or organizations who work directly with older people in communities.

 Does the NIA have remote audio and video studios?